 Weston Faber, Senior Research Scientist, L3Harris

-- Get introduced to the theory and practice of Deep Learning, including Convolutional Neural Networks, Variational Autoencoders
+- Get introduced to the theory and practice of Deep Learning (Dense & Convolutional Neural Networks, Variational Autoencoders)

-- Get introduced to the theory and practice of Deep Reinforcement Learning, including Q-learning and Policy Gradient
+- Get introduced to the theory and practice of Deep Reinforcement Learning (Q-learning, Policy Gradient)

-- Analyze SSA-relevant case studies via development of python-based codes for deep nets, including Jupyter notebooks walk-thru
+Analyze SSA-relevant case studies via development of python-based codes for deep nets Jupyter notebooks walk-through

-Patrick North, Chief Remote Sensing Engineer, Image and Computer Scientist, Ansys
+Patrick North, Chief Remote Sensing Engineer, Image and Computer Scientist, AGI, An Ansys Company

 1:00 PM – 5:00 PM HST | IN-PERSON SHORT COURSES 6-10 (run concurrently)